qurat-azim/contraceptive_methods_analysis/doc/report.md

 <img src="../results/eda_results/dists.svg" alt="**Figure 6.** Attribute distributions" width="70%" style="display: block; margin: auto;" />

 ## Inferential Study Results

+Our response variable is `contraceptive_method`, which is a categorical variable with more than two classes.
+Therefore we used a generalized multiinomial logistic regression approach to derive inference for our study.
+We derive inference in two ways: using simple regression while considering one regressor at a time for six different regressors, and then using a multiple regression model.
+From the simple regression models, we have the following statistically significant conclusions:

+- With each year’s increase in `age`, a woman is 1.05 times more likely to use no contraceptive methods as opposed to long term contraception.

+- With each number increase in `children`, a woman is 1.08 times more likely to use long term contraception than no contraception and 1.15 times more likely to use short term contraception as opposed to no contraception.

+- When the woman’s `religion` is Islam, she is 1.15 times more likely to use no contraception rather than short term contraception.

+- A woman with medium-low (`2`) level of `education` is 1.77 times more likely than a woman with low(`1`) level of education to use long term contraception and 2.41 times more likely to use short term contraception as opposed to no contraception.

+- A woman with medium-high (`3`) level of `education` is 2.28 times more likely than a woman with low(`1`) level of education to use long term contraception and 5.23 times more likely to use short term contraception as opposed to no contraception.

+- A woman with high (`4`) level of `education` is 2.87 times more likely than a woman with low(`1`) level of education to use long term contraception and 13.54 times more likely to use short term contraception as opposed to no contraception.

+- A woman who `works` is 1.35 times more likely than the one who doesn’t to use long term contraception as opposed to no contraception.

+- A woman with medium low (`2`) level of `living_standard` is 2.28 times
+  more likely than the one with low (`1`) `living_standard` to use short term contraception than no contraception.

+- A woman with medium high (`3`) level of `living_standard` is 1.71
+  times more likely to use long term contraception and 4.35 times more likely to use long term contraception than no contraception, when compared to the one with low (`1`) `living_standard`.

+- A woman with high (`4`) level of `living_standard` is 1.87 times more
+  likely to use long term contraception and 7.31 times more likely to use long term contraception than no contraception, when compared to the one with low (`1`) `living_standard`.

+Please note that all these interpretations are made for simple regression models only therefore are valid only when rest of the attributes are kept constant.

 ## Predictive Modelling Results